Matt Gerner Faculty Photo

 Gerner noted many different benefits to this pedagogical method.

-• students preview material before class
+• students preview the material before class

 • instructors do not need to cover every topic in class — if students are proficient, instructors can move on